ethereum/ethereum-org-website/src/content/community/research/index.md

 ## Apps and tooling

-The application layer supports a very diverse ecosystem of programs that settle transactions on Ethereum's base layer.
-App teams are constantly finding new ways to leverage Ethereum to create lower-friction, composable, permissionless and censorship resistant versions of important Web2 apps or creating completely new web3-native concepts.
-At the same time, new tooling is being developed that makes building increasingly complex Ethereum apps easier.
+The application layer supports a diverse ecosystem of programs that settle transactions on Ethereum's base layer.
+Development teams are constantly finding new ways to leverage Ethereum to create composable, permissionless and censorship-resistant versions of important Web2 apps or create completely new Web3-native concepts.
+At the same time, new tooling is being developed that makes building dapps on Ethereum less complex.

 ### DeFi